-If you thought you couldn’t utilize a Queen headboard with full size mattress & frame, think again.
+If you thought you couldn’t utilize a Queen size bed headboard with full size mattress & frame, think again.
 We have a couple of easy solutions to your problem.
 First lets look at the size of each item:

 Queen headboard and or footboard usually measures 60 inches wide while full size mattresses and bed frames only measures 54 inches wide.
 Although 6 inches may seem like a lot, it really isn’t when you split the difference between each side.
 People have been fitting headboards to frames this way for years.
 It only leaves 3 inches per side a measurement most people can comfortably live with that.
 By the time the mattress is dressed with sheets, bed skirt, and bed spread, the eyes will not be drawn to this little bit of extra width on each size.
 Below are great and easy solutions to save you money by not having to purchase a smaller headboard or a larger mattress and all of the additional bedding needed to dress the mattress?